rubiefawn/remedy/docs/rules/mana-fighting-and-magic.md

 #### Proficiency

-Unlike skills, spells and tricks must first be learned before they can even be cast with incompetence.
+Unlike skills, spells and tricks must first be learned before they can even be cast with a novice proficiency level.
 If a creature does not first know a spell or trick, it cannot cast it at all.
 Once a spell or trick is learned, however, its proficiency level can increase as normal.

 Spells have a wide range of effects, and not all of them require checks.
 Many spells will provide their own rules for how to handle proficiency with them.